hgschmie/ofa/DEVELOPMENT.md

 $ go install
 ```

+### How it works

+`ofa` uses user login and password information (stored in keychain) to create an access token using an IdP.

+It then exchanges this token for a SAML 2.0 assertion which contains the necessary information for AWS (roles, session time).

+The code actually parses the SAML 2.0 assertion (it is a base64-encoded XML document) to allow role selection.

+It then uses the AWS STS `AssumeRoleWithSAMLRequest` API call to authenticate and create static credentials which are written into the shared credential file.

+#### Why SAML (and not xxx?)

+Mostly because the tool that `ofa` replaces also uses SAML and IdP/SAML integration was uses to authenticate users in the environments where I worked before.

+There is no fundamental reason why this tool could not expanded to support e.g. OpenID besides "no one has asked for it and I don't need it right now".

 ### How to help as a developer / user:

 Use the tool!
 If you are using AWS with Okta or OneLogin, it should work out of the box.

-Any bug reports, feedback, pull requests are welcome, please use [the github issue tracker](https://github.com/hgschmie/ofa/issues) to report them.
+Bug reports, feedback, pull requests are welcome, please use [the github issue tracker](https://github.com/hgschmie/ofa/issues) to report them.

 At this point, the tool is good enough for me to use so I will only add new features if users ask for them or if I need them myself.